gabobaxx/typescript-nodejs-mongodb-restapi-jwt/README.md

 # TYPESCRIPT, NODEJS & MONGODB PROJECT :rocket:

-This is a project using TS, NODEJS, MONGODB, PASSPORT and JSON WEB TOKENS.
+This is a project using TS, NODEJS, MONGODB, PASSPORT and JSON WEB TOKENS, is a short REST API for authenticate users.

+This can be used as backend for a frontend developed in most javascript modern framework like a React, Vue or Angular that require an user authentication method.

 ## Technologies used for this project :computer: